HarshitDawar55/Kubernetes/README.md

 * To stop the Kubernetes cluster run the command **"minikube stop"**.

+**Note: Minikube by default uses <i>Docker</i> as the container, although Kubernetes has the support for many other containerization tools! **

 # Some of the general command for breaking the ice with the Kubernetes cluster!